Novu Wellness Mental Health

 Safer Alternatives to Mixing Benzos and Antidepressants

 Not everyone needs to rely on both benzos and antidepressants to feel better.
-In fact, many people find relief using safer, non-habit-forming options.
-These alternatives may take more time or effort but they come with fewer risks.
+Many people find relief using safer, non-habit-forming options.
+These alternatives may take more time or effort, but they come with fewer risks.
 Whether you’re just starting treatment or looking for a way to taper off meds, these options can help support your recovery.

 1. Buspirone and Other Non-Addictive Medications